Thingybob8055/project-euler/README.md

 # project-euler

-Casually trying to kill myself doing these challanges for fun :)
+Casually trying to kill myself doing these challenges for fun :)